kensanata/face/README.md

 # Finding and fixing misaligned elements: the easy way

-If the app is started in *development* mode (such as when you use `morbo` to start it), then the main menu will have a new item: **Face Debugging**.
+If you're an artist and you're logged in, the main menu will have a new item: **Face Debugging**.
 Follow the link, pick an element type, view the gallery, pick an element that is misaligned and klick it.
 You're now on the Element Edit page.
 Click on the upper half of the image to move the element up by ten pixels, click on the lower half of the image to move the element down by ten pixels.

-# Finding and fixing misaligned elements: the hard way
+# Finding and fixing elements: the hard way

 I start the script using morbo and visit the gallery URLs with the debug parameter set to 1: